Facebook partners with Uber for ride-hailing service via Messenger

 Users can hail a ride in the latest version of Messenger by choosing "transportation" from a menu or by tapping on a car icon within a chat.

-"Facebook is looking at this as a way to make Messenger more attractive," Thilo Koslowski, vice president and automotive practice leader of Gartner said.
+"Facebook is looking at this as a way to make Messenger more attractive," Thilo Koslowski, vice president and automotive practise leader of Gartner said.

 He said the service provides a "huge market place" for Uber.